 - diminished physical and mental performance.

 You can have too much water as well as too little, and both can threaten life.
-Too much water in you body is rarer than having not enough, because your kidneys are very good at getting rid of water before it can be absorbed.
+However it's unusual to have too much water in your body.
+This is because your kidneys are very good at getting rid of the water before it can be absorbed.

 When you drink more water that you need, your body's cells swell, the thirst message is switched off and your kidneys release pee.